 In 1999, under direction of Drs.
 Gary Lavin (left, below) and Larry Bramlage, the Foundation’s process of evaluating grants was reorganized.
 Instead of having separate committees of academicians and practicing veterinarians, a single Research Advisory Committee (“RAC”) was created.
 The Committee includes 32 individuals representing various research specialties and veterinary practices from across North America.
 Each year, the committee is convened in January, having read all proposals submitted by the research community.
 The RAC spends three days poring over the projects and rates them top to bottom, recommending the best to the board of directors.
 The board then meets to determine how many projects can be funded in that year.

 Dr. Bramlage was the original chairman of the RAC and remained in that post until he chose to step aside in 2009.
-He was succeeded by Dr. Paul Lunn of North Carolina State University.
+Our current chairman is Dr. Stephen Reed of Rood and Riddle Equine Hospital.